CKsangiacomo/CKeen/docs/deploy.md

 ## Troubleshooting
 - If a new project appears in Vercel, delete it immediately
-- If deployments fail, confirm Root Directory matches (apps/app, services/embed, site, dieter)
+- If deployments fail, confirm Root Directory matches (apps/app, services/embed, site)
 - If GitHub pushes don’t trigger deploys, check Vercel Git integration and webhooks